Vidita Vaidya

 Vidita Vaidya is an Indian neuroscientist and professor at the Tata Institute of Fundamental Research, Mumbai.
 Her primary areas of research are neuroscience and molecular psychiatry.

 Early life

 Vidita's parents, Dr. Rama Vaidya and Dr. Ashok Vaidya are clinician scientists, and her uncle Dr. Akhil Vaidya (a Malaria Parasitologist) were a big motivation for her to pursue a career in research, with a focus on Neuroscience.
 Her father was a clinical pharmacologist, and her mother is an endocrinologist.
-She was also influenced by reading about the life and work of the primatologists Dian Fossey and Jane Goodall, during her teenage years.
+She was also influenced by reading about the life and work of Jane Goodall, during her teenage years.

 Education

 Vidita received her undergraduate degree from St. Xavier's College, Mumbai in Life Sciences and Biochemistry.
 She obtained her doctoral degree in Neuroscience at Yale University with Professor Ronald Duman, whose mentorship shaped her research career.
 Her postdoctoral work was done at the Karolinska Institute in Sweden with Professor Ernest Arenas and at the University of Oxford in UK with Professor David Grahame-Smith.